 - Always wash your hands before applying topical treatments.
 While Covid-19 remains a threat, wash hands with soap and water for 20 seconds.
 The Covid-19 virus is not fat-soluble so it will not be removed by washing with emollients alone.
 If you have hand eczema, any residual soap will aggravate the eczema, so wash your hands again with your emollient.
 Then pat them dry with a soft towel and re-apply emollient.

 - Remember to decant emollients from any tubs you may be using – if you dip your fingers into a tub, it can easily become contaminated with bacteria.
 A metal dessert spoon is good for decanting emollient and washes well under the tap.
 If you are using pump handle dispensers for your emollients, you do not need to decant – you can just pump the emollient onto your hand (avoid touching the nozzle).

-- If you have eczema infected by Staph. aureus, or by fungal or viral infections, avoid sharing towels, bedding and clothing until the infection has cleared.
+- If your eczema is infected by Staph. aureus, or you have a fungal or viral infection, avoid sharing towels, bedding and clothing until the infection has cleared.